Letder40/chatTCP/README.md

 ## Now chatTCP is on 1.5 version
 * auto-translation
+    * if there is no arguments on the server initialization the translation feature is disabled.
+    * run the server with --libre-translate or -lt to run it with libre-translate.
+    * run the server with --deepl [api-key] or -dl [api-key] to run it with deep-translate.

-* better intterface
+* better intterface.
-* client is working properly
+* client is working properly.

 ## Client Preview